derekdvleung/totblocks/README.md

 - 4× tblock-n2-minus
 - 4× single-octahedron
 - 4× single-octahedron-clips
-- 2× mica-connector (or the other connectors, depending on if the others should be printed)
+- 2× mica-connector (or the other connectors, depending on if the others should be printed.
+Note: the mica connectors can be substituted for 2 cm diameter marbles or 3D-printed spheres.
+These represent the interlayer cations in the mica structure.)

 Additional blocks beyond the starter set are needed to build the orthopyroxene, protopyroxene, [clinojimthompsonite,] chesterite, sepiolite, and kalifersite structures.